Will Solar Panels Increase the Value of my Home?

 Solar panels are now cheaper than ever to install and typically pay for themselves in 6-8 years.
-In fact, at the time of writing solar panel costs are typically 70% cheaper than they were in 2010 – when the Feed-in Tariff was introduced.
+In fact, at the time of writing solar panel costs are typically 70% cheaper than they were in 2010 – when the Feed-in Tariff was first introduced.

 Over 500,000 households across the UK are already wise to the benefits of solar energy, and have chosen to install solar panels.
 Solar panel prices have dropped considerably over last couple of years, and currently start from as little as £3,800 for a 2kWp system, and from £5,900 for a larger 4kWp solar panel system.
 Just four years ago the typical cost of a 4kWp system was over £12,500.

 Although it’s still too early to say how much value solar panels have on actual property prices, making your home more energy efficient is a big tick in the box for any potential buyer.